cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/cloud-zones.md

 1. Put controls in place to ensure compliant usage of Cloud Zones.
 That means, only customers that followed a Cloud Onboarding Path are allowed to.
 The capability to [Control access to cloud platforms and Landing Zones](/maturity-model/security-and-compliance/control-access-to-cloud-platforms-and-landing-zones.md) is needed.

-## Best Practices around Cloud Zones
+## Best practices around Cloud Zones

 <!--notion-markdown-cms:raw-->
 <CallToAction>